 YACEP

-Kyle began teaching yoga in 2002.
-She has two 200-hour teacher training certifications.
-The first, from Sun Moon Studios in Mankato, MN, which focused on a variety of traditions, including Ashtanga, Vinyasa, Yin Yoga, Kundalini and Hatha, and focused heavily on the asana component of yoga.
-The second, was at Yoga North in Duluth, which followed the Himalayan Tradition of Hatha Yoga and was rich in yogic philosophy.
-She obtained her 300-hour teacher training certificate from Yess Yoga in Minneapolis in the spring of 2021 and over 2020-22 underwent over 100 hours of in-depth Yin Yoga training with Bernie Clark, Yess Yoga, and Miriam Hanson’s 30 hour Yin Certificate offered at Svälja.
-Kyle is passionate about learning and has taken many workshops, including with world renowned teachers David Swensen of Ashtanga, and Desiree Rumbaugh of Anusara.
+Kyle's journey into yoga instruction began in 2002.
+She holds two foundational 200-hour teacher training certifications: one from Sun Moon Studios in Mankato, MN, which offered a broad exposure to various traditions including Ashtanga, Vinyasa, Yin Yoga, Kundalini, and Hatha, with a strong focus on asana.
+Her second 200-hour training at Yoga North in Duluth immersed her in the rich yogic philosophy of the Himalayan Tradition of Hatha Yoga.
+Further deepening her practice, she completed her 300-hour teacher training certificate at Yess Yoga in Minneapolis in spring 2021.
+Demonstrating her unwavering commitment to continuous learning, Kyle also undertook over 100 hours of in-depth Yin Yoga training between 2020-2022, learning from esteemed teachers like Bernie Clark, Yess Yoga, and Miriam Hanson's 30-hour Yin Certificate offered at Svälja.
+She has sought out diverse perspectives through workshops with world-renowned instructors such as Ashtanga's David Swensen and Anusara's Desiree Rumbaugh.